2023 Best Computer Science Schools in Tennessee

 Read full report on Computer Science at The University of Tennessee - Chattanooga

-The University of Tennessee - Martin ranked #7 on this year’s Best Computer Science Schools in Tennessee list.
-Located in the remote town of Martin, UT Martin is a public school with a medium-sized student population.
+With a ranking of #7, The University of Tennessee - Martin did quite well on this year’s best schools for computer science students.
+Located in the town of Martin, UT Martin is a public college with a moderately-sized student population.

 Full Computer Science at The University of Tennessee - Martin Report

-University of Memphis ranked #8 on this year’s Best Computer Science Schools in Tennessee list.
-Located in the city of Memphis, UofM is a public school with a very large student population.
+University of Memphis came in at #8 in this year’s edition of the Best Computer Science Schools in Tennessee ranking.
+Located in the large city of Memphis, UofM is a public college with a very large student population.

 The average amount in student loans that compsci majors at UofM take out is $29,000.